 Moving files between encrypted folders or into a new encrypted folder always requires encrypting the files with the new folder key.
 Hence, Boxcryptor has to download the item, decrypt, encrypt, and upload the item again.
 This would present an obvious strain on your bandwidth.
 Since users might no expect this much data usage for a simple move/copy operation, we decided to disable the option to move and copy between encrypted folders.

 Camera Upload is Not Working

-If Camera Upload is not working even if the How to upload and When to upload Requirements have been fulfilled, please try the following:
+If Camera Upload is not working, please try the following:

 - Force quit: Do not force quit Boxcryptor using an app manager or the Android app settings, as this will also force quit any background detection.
 Just restart Boxcryptor to enable background detection again.